-- Carry out various teaching strategies appropriate to student learning needs which incorporate the College Core abilities, Nursing Program outcomes, and specific course content competencies.
+- Implement teaching strategies appropriate to student learning needs which incorporate the College Core Abilities, Nursing Program Outcomes, and specific course competencies.

-- Participate in on-going education so as to promote professional growth and to improve teaching practices.
+- Participate in continuing education to promote professional growth and teaching practices.

-- Model critical thinking and clinical reasoning for students in a variety of classroom and clinical settings and promote opportunities for students to develop these skills.
+- Model critical thinking and clinical reasoning in classroom and clinical settings and promote opportunities for students to develop these skills.

-- Develop working relationships with students, faculty, and clinical agency staff to promote positive learning environments.
+- Develop working relationships with students, faculty, and clinical staff to promote positive learning environments.

 - Engage in student retention strategies as appropriate.

-- Promote learning environments that are geared toward socialization to the role of the professional nurse within the larger professional nursing community.
+- Promote learning environments to promote socialization to the role of the professional nurse.

-- Conduct clinical and didactic evaluation of students.
+- Conduct clinical and didactic evaluation of peers and clinical agencies.

-- Use assessment and evaluation data to enhance teaching and learning.
+- Use personal feedback to enhance teaching and learning.

-- Provide leadership at both the college and program level to enhance the visibility of contributions to the local and regional communities.
+- Provide leadership at the college and program level to enhance the visibility of contributions to local and regional communities.

-- Demonstrate qualities of a scholar which include; integrity, courage, perseverance, vitality, and creativity.
+- Demonstrate scholarly qualities including integrity, courage, perseverance, vitality, and creativity.

-- Maintain professional, educational, and clinical relationships.
-Participate in department activities including department meetings.
+- Maintain professional, educational, and clinical relationships and participate in department activities as required.

 - Employment experience in a variety of professional nursing settings.